Medano Pass Primitive Road

 Medano Road Camping Information

-In 2010, a wildfire burned some of the lower areas in Medano Canyon.
-Several campsites were closed or relocated.
-The list below are campsites currently open.
-The water in Medano Creek contains some levels of soot and ash, especially in lower sections; soot levels may increase during rainstorms or snowmelt.
+The water in Medano Creek may contain some levels of soot and ash, especially in lower sections; soot levels significantly increase during rainstorms or snowmelt.
 Water is clear higher on the pass.

 Roadside camping is permitted only at 21 marked, numbered campsites in Great Sand Dunes National Preserve (part of the Sangre de Cristo Wilderness, beginning 5.2 miles from where the pavement ends in the National Park).
 These sites are indicated with a brown post and camping symbol, and are numbered by approximate road mileage from the Park/Preserve boundary to Medano Pass.
 Numbers in parentheses are approximate road mileage from Medano Pass down to the Preserve/Park boundary.
 Roadside car camping is not permitted in the national park other than the developed campsites in Pinyon Flats Campground.